-If you have any further questions or worries, please do not hesitate to Mr Edwards.
-You can catch me at the end of the day, as I dismiss your child, if you would like to have a word face to face.
+If you have any further questions or worries, please do not hesitate to Mr Edwards or Miss Piponides.
+You can catch one of us at the end of the day, as we dismiss your child, if you would like to have a word face to face.

 Year 6 News